 Recently, Peter collaborated with Studio Angelico's Assistant Professor of Art Mad Mohre to present a paper on "Purposeful and Ethical Innovation in the Remix Era," at the Foundations: Art and Theory in Education conference in Kansas City, Missouri.

-My courses reflect my interests in art, visual culture theory, history, languages, spirituality, politics, and the various ways students learn.
 I strive to create learning environments that help students develop historical perspective, visual literacy, critical thinking, communication skills, and a creative and purposeful direction.

 The discipline of art history more closely resembles detective work than a lecture.
 The former is much more mysterious, fun, engaging and intellectual.
 I want students to understand the challenges and pleasures of looking at, researching, and thinking about art.
 When I develop courses or revise them, I am constantly experimenting with new methods of instruction that provide opportunities for students of various skill-levels, learning styles, and interests to find out about both the history of art and the discipline of art history.

 I attempt as much as possible to design courses that ask students to: